Robin's Nest (TV series): Production

 Creators and writers Brian Cooke and Johnnie Mortimer gained special permission from the Independent Broadcasting Authority, the regulatory body for television in Britain, to portray an unmarried couple living together, especially because of scenes in which Robin and Vicky are undressed in bed together.

+The location of the restaurant featured in the show can be found in the Notting Hill/Holland Park area on Portland Road at the junction with Hippodrome Place and Clarendon Cross.

 Theme music

 The show's star Richard O'Sullivan wrote the theme music, which was arranged and performed by Brian Bennett of the Shadows.

 Foreign adaptations

 The show was adapted in the United States as Three's a Crowd, a sequel to Three's Company, which had been based on Man About the House, but it was unsuccessful, lasting for only one season.

 In 2004, a Polish version was created under the title Dziupla Cezara.